UKHSA-Internal/pre-entry-tb-screening-app/pets-ui/README.md

 ### Running via Cypress UI(Please note this might not work on Mac, use CLI if that's the case)

-- Open a second terminal, CD to `pets-ui/cypress` folder and run a `pnpm cypress open -C cypress.config.mjs` to open cypress.
+- Open a second terminal, run the commands below to open the cypress UI:

+    ```sh
+        cd pets-ui/cypress
+        pnpm cypress:open
+    ```

 - Once cypress is open click on the 'E2E Testing' option, it should say 'Configured' underneath in green.
 - Select your browser and then Select the test you wish to run;
+  - Electron and Mozilla are highly recommended due to enforced organization policy on Chrome and Edge that might affect your test run.

+- See below for information on existing test;
   - applicantDetailsDateValidationTest - This Test is validating applicant date fields will reject special characters.
-- applicantDetailsPage- Happy path Test with VALID data enteredt in all fields (This test does not currently include submission validation which will - be included at a later date. the scipt for it is ( // Validate that the page navigates to the confirmation page cy.url().should('include', 'http://localhost:3000/applicant/confirmation');)
+  - applicantDetailsPage- Happy path Test with VALID data enteredt in all fields (This test does not currently include submission validation which will - be included at a later date. the scipt for it is ( // Validate that the page navigates to the confirmation page cy.url().should('include', '<http://localhost:3000/applicant/confirmation>');)
   - emptyMandatoryFieldTest - This Test checks error messages are displayed when a mandatory field is left empty at submission.
   - textFieldValidation - This Test validates error messages are displayed when special characters are entered in the Free Text fields.

 ### Running via CLI

-- Open a second terminal, CD to `pets-ui/cypress` folder.
+- Open a second terminal, CD to `pets-ui` folder.

+- To run all tests in browser mode:
+    `pnpm cypress:run --headed`

-- To run test for a single file, `pnpm cypress run -C cypress.config.mjs --spec '[the/relative/path/to/test/]' --headed`
+- To run test for a single file: `pnpm cypress:run --spec '[the/relative/path/to/test/]' --headed`

     For example:
-    `pnpm cypress run -C cypress.config.mjs --spec 'cypress/e2e/ApplicantDetailsPage/TBBETA-324 - TC04.cy.ts' --headed`
+    `pnpm cypress:run --spec 'cypress/e2e/ApplicantDetailsPage/TBBETA-324 - TC04.cy.ts' --headed`
-    `pnpm cypress run -C cypress.config.mjs --spec 'cypress/e2e/TravelDetailsPage/TBBETA-547 - TC02.cy.ts' --headed`
+    `pnpm cypress:run --spec 'cypress/e2e/TravelDetailsPage/TBBETA-547 - TC02.cy.ts' --headed`
+-
+- See [cypress-run](https://docs.cypress.io/app/references/command-line#cypress-run) for more options